mariochem/thermo_properties/README.md

 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
 The variable yd reports the value obtained for the enthalpy of water vapor in kJ / kg.

       f - water.sl (xd, yd) This function calculates the entropy of liquid water in the saturation condition.
 The temperature in celsius must be entered in xd.
 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
-The variable yd reports the value obtained for the entropy of liquid water in kJ / kg.
+The variable yd reports the value obtained for the entropy of liquid water in kJ / kg * K.

       g - water.sv (xd, yd) this function calculates the entropy of the water vapor in the saturation condition.
 The temperature in celsius must be entered in xd.
 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd informs the value obtained for the entropy of water vapor in kJ / kg * K.

+3 - The derived functions present in this work are as follows:

+      a - water.hevap (xd, yd) this function calculates the enthalpy of water evaporation in the saturation condition.
+The temperature in celsius must be entered in xd.
+The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd informs the value obtained for the enthalpy of water evaporation in kJ / kg.

+      b - water.sevap (xd, yd) this function calculates the entropy in the evaporation of water in the saturation condition.
+The temperature in celsius must be entered in xd.
+The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd reports the value obtained for the entropy in water evaporation in kJ / kg * K.

+      c - water.uv (xd, yd) This function calculates the free energy of water vapor in the saturation condition.
+The temperature in celsius must be entered in xd.
-The variable yd reports the value obtained for the entropy of water vapor in kJ / kg.
+The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd reports the value obtained for the free energy of water vapor in kJ / kg.

+      d - water.ul (xd, yd) This function calculates the free energy of liquid water in the saturation condition.
+The temperature in celsius must be entered in xd.
+The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd informs the value obtained for the free energy of liquid water in kJ / kg * K.

+      e - water.uevap (xd, yd) this function calculates the free energy in the evaporation of water in the saturation condition.
+The temperature in celsius must be entered in xd.
+The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The variable yd reports the value obtained for free energy in water evaporation in kJ / kg.